openvinotoolkit/open_model_zoo/contribution.md

 ## Configuration file

 Models configuration file contains information about model: what it is, how to download it and how to convert it to IR format.
-This information must be specified in `model.yml` file, which must be in the models subfolder.
+This information must be specified in `model.yml` file, which must be located in the model subfolder.
 Let look closer to the file content.

 **`description`**

-This tag must contain description of model.
+This tag contains description of model.

 **`task_type`**

-This tag describes on of the task that model solves:
+This tag describes task that model solves:
 - `action_recognition`
 - `classification`
 - `detection`